timebertt/thesis-controller-sharding/content/30-requirements.md

 : Resource requirements of a Kubernetes controller {#tbl:scaling-resources}

 As controllers can only be scaled by deploying larger instances, this effectively limits their scalability by the available machine sizes and network bandwidth.
-Note, that using bigger machines and broader network connections typically has a negative impact on cost-efficiency at the top end of the spectrum.
+Note, that using bigger machines and broader network connections typically harms cost-efficiency at the top end of the spectrum.
 Hence, it is desirable to make controllers horizontally scalable and rather distribute multiple instances across smaller machines instead of deploying bigger instances.

 Additionally, increasing a controller's capacity and throughput also increases the resource footprint of the API server and etcd as outlined in [@tbl:scaling-resources-server].
-However, this study project focuses on scalability of the controller-side only.
+However, this study project focuses on the scalability of the controller's side only.
-Scalability limitations and implications of the control plane is out of scope of this thesis.
+Scalability limitations and implications of the control plane are out of the scope of this thesis.

 +-------------------+-----------------------------------------------------------------------+
 | resource          | depends on                                                            |